 Bizagi offers a powerful integration layer that supports the different integration possibilities involved in an enterprise-class, digital transformation initiative.

-Through different features you may easily connect Bizagi with Identity Managers, Service-oriented systems offering web services, Document management systems or Enterprise content managers, Email servers or other general applications and cloud services.
+You can easily connect Bizagi with Identity Managers, service-oriented systems offering web services, document management systems, enterprise content managers, email servers or other general applications and cloud services.

-For your integration points, It is very important that you rely on the use of A synchronous activities and its properties whenever possible.
+For your integration points, It is important that you rely on the use of asynchronous activities and their properties whenever possible.

 To learn more about asynchronous activities, refer to http://help.bizagi.com/bpm-suite/en/index.html?invoking_async_act.htm.

-For Bizagi PaaS, connecting to certain other applications such as legacy systems, or point-to-point integration with databases, or similar repositories such as Active Directory for users will imply the need for a VPN setup (or in general any corporate system which is hosted on-premises).
+For Automation Service, connecting to certain other applications such as legacy systems, or point-to-point integration with databases or similar repositories such as Active Directory for users (or in general any corporate system which is hosted on-premises), requires a VPN setup.

 Plan adequately and consider validating and testing how well integration points behave in terms of performance.
-A VPN will not address any external issues caused by a high latency in the communications between the cloud and your company's servers physical location.
+A VPN will not address any external issues caused by a high latency in the communications between the cloud and your company server's physical location.

-Consider the following aspects to ensure that your implementation is eligible for a deployment to Bizagi PaaS (your processes comply to Bizagi PaaS requirements):
+Consider the following aspects to ensure that your implementation is eligible for a deployment to Automation Service and that your processes comply to Automation Service requirements:

-1. You may not run processes in Bizagi PaaS which were downloaded from the Bizagi Process Xchange.
+1. You may not run processes in Automation Service which were downloaded from the Bizagi Process Xchange.

-2. You may not run processes in Bizagi PaaS if your project is using Oracle as the database engine.
+2. You may not run processes in Automation Service if your project uses Oracle as the database engine.

-3. Even though certain features are configured with Bizagi Studio, not all of them will necessarily be taken into Bizagi PaaS as per the defined configuration.
+3. Even though certain features are configured through Bizagi Studio, not all of them can be taken into Automation Service as per the defined configuration.

-For example, features like the Bizagi database encryption, make sense for on-premises setups and therefore such configuration is not targeted for nor taken to Bizagi PaaS, given that Bizagi PaaS, already manages encryption for data at rest within its cloud-centric architecture.
+For example, features like Bizagi database encryption, make sense for on-premises setups, are not targeted for nor taken to Automation Service, since Automation Service, already manages encryption for data at rest within its cloud-centric architecture.

 For example, you could be using Bizagi Studio with version 126.96.36.1995 and deploying to the cloud version 188.8.131.521.

 What should I do next?

-Once you have grasped the above concepts and recommendations, and have finished implementing your processes, proceed to prepare these processes so you can deploy them to Bizagi PaaS.
+Once you are comfortable with the above concepts and recommendations, and have finished implementing your processes, prepare these processes so you can deploy them to Automation Service.

-For information about this next step, refer to Prepare processes to be exported.
+For information about this next step, refer to Prepare processes for export.